saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Microsoft Azure subscription
 2. Local machine or a virtual machine configured with Visual Studio 2019 Community Edition
 3. Twilio account and/or personal cell phone to setup a trial Twilio account
+4. A GitHub account and local installation of a Git client

 ## Help references